duckdb/duckdb-web/docs/sql/statements/create_table.md

 Generated columns come in two varieties: `VIRTUAL` and `STORED`.
 The data of virtual generated columns is not stored on disk, instead it is computed from the expression every time the column is referenced (through a select statement).

-The data of stored generated columns is stored on disk and is computed every time the data of their dependencies change (through an insert/update/drop statement).
+The data of stored generated columns is stored on disk and is computed every time the data of their dependencies change (through an `INSERT` / `UPDATE` / `DROP` statement).

 Currently, only the `VIRTUAL` kind is supported, and it is also the default option if the last field is left blank.

 The simplest syntax for a generated column:

-The type is derived from the expression, and the variant defaults to VIRTUAL:
+The type is derived from the expression, and the variant defaults to `VIRTUAL`:

 ```sql
 CREATE TABLE t1 (x FLOAT, two_x AS (2 * x));